 The $10.7 billion reduction in spending by private insurance plans is NOT a savings for them.
 These payouts are one of their costs of doing business, and this means a loss of a profitable $10.7 billion (plus) line of business.
 As such, this proposal will not be well received by that industry.
 The industry will need to design new products to fit around the edges or develop new lines of business.

-Companies and individuals who have been paying for these private plans will not need to buy $10.7 billion (plus) worth of insurance, so that the nominal savings for companies and individuals is $15.0 billion (plus), not just $4.3 billion.
+A corollory to this is that those companies and individuals who have been paying for those private plans will not need to buy that $10.7 billion (plus) worth of insurance, so that the nominal savings for companies and individuals is $15.0 billion (plus), not just $4.3 billion.

 The net increase in direct public spending — to be shared among provincial, territorial, and federal governments — is only $6.9 billion.

-Higher-income people will of course benefit, but such individuals are more likely to have employment-related health plans that now cover these costs, and are in any case less burdened by them.
+Higher-income people will of course benefit as well, but such individuals are more likely to have employment-related health plans that now cover these costs, and are in any case less burdened by them.

 It is also important to remember that patients who cannot afford to take their prescribed medicines often end up in the hospital, incurring additional public costs on the order of thousands of dollars a day.
 And, too often, by failing to properly treat their condition, they succumb to additional or more-serious illnesses or disabilities, incurring even greater health-care costs or even early death.